 - Prevalence: rare disease (occurs in < 2% of the female population)

-- Sex: most commonly affects (postmenopausal) women
+- Sex: most commonly affects (perimenopausal and postmenopausal) women

 Epidemiological data refers to the US, unless otherwise specified.

 - Factors such as genetic predisposition, autoimmunity, hormonal changes are thought to play a role.

 - Papules and plaques that are white, polygonal, well-demarcated, and potentially surrounded by a red inflammatory halo

 - Extragenital lesions: oral and areas of skin (e.g., back, shoulders, neck, wrists, thighs, and under the breast)

 - Advanced disease: ulceration, hemorrhage, lichenification, skin thinning/fragility, and erosive scarring